christianityorigins/website/books/_posts/2024-08-13-the-origins-of-christianity.md

     person, but one of the phantom individuals Catholic Church made up to fill in their phantom 1000 years and Charlemagne is based on a real-life man known as Odoacer.
-Plato and Gemistus Plethon were one and the same.
+Plato and Gemistus Plethon were one and the same person.
 Genghis Khan and Attila The Hun were the same person.
     The Black Plague / Great Plague / Black Death / Bubonic Plague (it's a copy to fill in the phantom 1000 years of supposed "Dark Ages") is exactly the same event as the Justinian Plague.
-Also, the 'first Rome' was based out of Anatolia, in an area that is modern Istanbul.
+The Trojan War and the Crusades were the same conflict.
+Also, that there were multiple 'Romes' and the major one was based out of Anatolia, in an area that is modern Istanbul.
 The last point I independently confirmed.
 Julius Caesar = Asander of Bosphorus, and all early Christianity traces back to to the Bosphorus.

 [^2]: Julius Caesar was his title (Caesar is etymologically similar to
     the Indo-Aryan word for 'king' and Julius (Iulius) is similar to